Emergency alert for South Australian river community

 An emergency warning is in place for a small Murray River community east of Adelaide with residents urged to evacuate as river levels surge.

-The South Australian State Emergency Service says properties at Walker Flat will likely become isolated on Thursday.
+The South Australian State Emergency Service said properties at Walker Flat would likely become isolated on Thursday.

 “Regardless of your property’s ability to withstand flood impacts, there is a chance you may also become flooded,” the SES told residents.